SteeltoeOSS/Documentation/docs/README.md

 ## Creating a new documentation page

-Similar to the blog post, you're going to create a new markdown file, but in the `docs` folder.
+Create a new `.md` file in the `docs` directory.
 The name needs to be URL-safe.
-Notice in the docs folder, there is a `v2`, `v3` and `v4` subfolder.
-Within each of those are folders for each component.
+Notice there are subdirectories for the Steeltoe version, such as `v2`, `v3`, and `v4`.
+Each one contains directories for Steeltoe components.
 Place your content accordingly.
-To include the file in the table of contents, add it in `docs/(version)/toc.yml`.
-Notice in the example below that the `href` values are not absolute paths.
-DocFX will calculate everything at build time.
+To include the file in the table of contents, add it in the appropriate `toc.yml` file.
+Notice in the example below, that the `href` values are not absolute paths. docfx will calculate everything at build time.

 An example API doc: